 </div>

-This code will generate a set of filter options, and the page will automatically filter the content based on the selected custom field value when the user clicks.
+This code will generate a set of filter options, which will automatically filter the content based on the selected custom field value when the user clicks.